Home and Health: Age at Home with these Tips to Stay Healthy12 minute read

 As well as regular exercise, what we eat is very important to our overall health.
 Maintaining a healthy weight and getting better nutrition leads to overall better health.
-It’s generally recommended that we eat more veggies, more fish, the whole grain, less red meat, and replace deep frying and butter with unsaturated fats such as olive oil, sunflower oil, and grapeseed oil.
+It’s generally recommended that we eat more veggies, more fish, less red meat, and replace deep frying and butter with unsaturated fats such as olive oil, sunflower oil, and grapeseed oil.

 As we age, what we eat and how we eat may become more challenging for many seniors.
 Generally, our metabolism and digestion slow down.
 We may find it more difficult to prepare meals and cooking may feel like a chore.
 Getting to the grocery store regularly to buy fresh vegetables and fruit may become challenging for some.

 Eating healthily may feel like too much work.
 It’s important not to give up on getting better nutrition.
 In spite of possible challenges eating healthy is possible and there are many ways to get help if it becomes overwhelming.
 Getting home caregiver help with cooking and meal preparation and grocery shopping is an alternative for many who find it physically difficult.